gammu/gammu/docs/manual/gammu/index.rst

 Filesystem commands
 -------------------

-Gammu allows to access phones using native protocol (Nokias) or OBEX.
+Gammu allows one to access phones using native protocol (Nokias) or OBEX.
 Your phone can also support usb storage, which is handled on the operating system level and Gammu does not use that.